anrcry/anrcry/README.md

 > “Computer Science is no more about computers than astronomy is about telescopes.” ~ Edsger Dijkstra

-My name is Anweshan Roy Chowdhury (aka @anrcry).
+I'm Anweshan Roy Chowdhury (aka @anrcry).
 I am current working as a Full Stack Developer at [Pravaah Consulting](https://www.pravaahconsulting.com/), while studying & pursuing **Master of Science in Computer Science** from the University of Calcutta.
 I received an **A** letter grade and a **Bachelor of Science (Honors) Degree** from the same university in 2021.
 I completed my schooling at La Martiniere for Boys, earning the best scores in Computer Science for both my I.S.C. and I.C.S.E.

 > Are you intrigued?
 Visit my [website 🌐](https://anrcry.github.io).

 You may have guessed that **I enjoy coding**.
 My major areas of interest include _artificial intelligence, backend development, UI/UX development_.
-I also enjoy bridging the gap between old and modern programming languages.

 > Want to work with me or hire me?
 You may want a peek 👁 at my [resume](https://anrcry.github.io/cv.html) or visit my [LinkedIn](https://linkedin.com/in/anrcry).